TAGRPO: Boosting GRPO on Image-to-Video Generation with Direct Trajectory Alignment: Conclusion

 \section{Conclusion}

-In this paper, we have presented TAGRPO, a novel framework for post-training image-to-video generation models via reinforcement learning.
-By introducing trajectory-wise alignment loss and a memory bank mechanism, TAGRPO has effectively exploited relative relationships among generated samples and historical trajectories, achieving significant improvements over DanceGRPO.
-Our extensive experiments on advanced image-to-video models have demonstrated the effectiveness and efficiency of our approach.
-A key insight of our work is that for the task of image to video generation, explicitly aligning intermediate denoising trajectories based on reward rankings provides more informative optimization signals than treating samples independently.
-We will publicly release our code, models, and benchmarks to facilitate further research.
-We believe TAGRPO establishes a new paradigm for efficient alignment in video generation and opens promising avenues for extending these trajectory-aware principles to other image-conditioned multimodal tasks.
+In this paper, we have presented TAGRPO, a novel RL-based post-training framework for image-to-video generation.
+By introducing a trajectory-wise alignment loss and a memory bank mechanism, TAGRPO has effectively exploited the relative relationships among generated and historical samples, achieving significant improvements over DanceGRPO.
+Our core insight is that explicitly aligning intermediate denoising trajectories based on reward rankings provides more informative optimization signals than treating samples independently.
+We believe TAGRPO establishes a new paradigm for efficient alignment in video generation, opening promising avenues for other image-conditioned multimodal tasks.